Pat-Calh/Algorithm-DataStructure_Practice/README.md

-### Algorithm-DataStructure_Practice
+# Algorithm-DataStructure_Practice
-# Just a place for messing around and practicing with data stuctures and the likes: also for my friends to reference
+### Just a place for messing around and practicing with data stuctures and the likes: also for my friends to reference

-[ ] Mercury
+- [ ] Complete Basic LinkedList